 In the absence of frequent data on indebtedness of household, the outstanding credit from the bank to the household sector, viz. retail credit, is taken as a proxy for household indebtedness.
 Further, in view of the delay in availability of data on personal disposable income, private final consumption expenditure (PFCE) is used as its proxy.
-Based on these two variables, and the retail NPA, the index for household sector attempts to capture the risks originating from the household sector.
+Based on these two variables, the index for household sector attempts to capture the risks originating from the household sector.